mgummo/mpmb-webapp/readme.md

 Usage:
-clone the 2024_MPMBs-Character-Record-Sheet repo. clone this repo. edit file main.js, fn select_spells_to_render to select which spells should display in the spell card sheet. open the index.html file. (no need for a webserver - should be able to run locally)
+clone the 2024_MPMBs-Character-Record-Sheet repo. clone this repo. copy the etc/config.example.js to config.js add urls to any plugin scripts you wish to load edit file main.js, fn select_spells_to_render to select which spells should display in the spell card sheet. open the index.html file. (no need for a webserver - should be able to run locally)